-Primary sinusitis is the result of an upper respiratory tract infection that involves the paranasal sinuses.
-It may involve all sinus cavities, including the maxillary, the frontal, the sphenopalatine, or may be confined to the ventral chochal sinus.
+Primary sinusitis is the result of an upper respiratory tract infection that involves the paranasal sinuses in the horse's head.
+It may involve all sinus cavities or may be confined to one sinus.

 Horses are primarily nasal breathers and any problem with the paranasal sinuses can lead to chronic nasal discharge along with distortion of the face.
 Because the horse must breathe in large quantities of air at proper temperatures and humidity if he is to perform athletic activities, treating equine sinusitis is an urgent matter

 - Nasal discharge, usually unilateral, becoming purulent or bloody